-Code provision Code requirement Comply: Yes / No Evidence Commentary / Explanation 2.1 Landlords must accept a complaint unless there is a valid reason not to do so.
-If landlords decide not to accept a complaint, they must be able to evidence their reasoning.
-Each complaint must be considered on its own merits.
-Yes As per our policy, each complaint is accepted as default unless a valid reason is detailed and accepted by a Head of Service.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 2.1 Landlords must accept a complaint unless there is a valid reason not to do so.
+If landlords decide not to accept a complaint they must be able to evidence their reasoning.
+Each complaint must be considered on its own merits Yes Each complaint is accepted as default unless a valid reason is detailed and accepted by a Head of Service.
 Each complaint is considered on its own merits and we do not take a blanket approach.
-2.2 A complaints policy must set out the circumstances in which a matter will not be considered as a complaint or escalated, and these circumstances must be fair and reasonable to residents.
+Section 3.2 of the Complaints Policy states that the issue may be dealt with through other procedures such as repairs or ASB.
+Appendix A contains a flow chart to support this decision- making process.
+Section 4 details the reasons for the complaint being dealt with in an alternative way, the Head of Service is responsible for this decision 2.2 A complaints policy must set out the circumstances in which a matter will not be considered as a complaint or escalated, and these circumstances must be fair and reasonable to residents.
 Acceptable exclusions include: The issue giving rise to the complaint occurred over twelve months ago.
 Legal proceedings have started.
 This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court.
 Matters that have previously been considered under the complaints policy.
-Yes The policy has been updated to reflect the increase in the timescale by which we must accept a complaint and those other areas described.

-2.3 Landlords must accept complaints referred to them within 12 months of the issue occurring or the resident becoming aware of the issue unless they are excluded on other grounds.
+Yes Section 5.1 of the policy explains the 12 month timescale although we will still consider each complaint on its own merit.
+Section 4 of the policy 'are all complaints dealt with under this procedure?' includes the exclusion where legal proceedings have started.
+Section 4.1 of the policy also references where matters have previously been considered.
+2.3 Landlords must accept complaints referred to them within 12 months of the issue occurring or the resident becoming aware of the issue, unless they are excluded on other grounds.
 Landlords must consider whether to apply discretion to accept complaints made outside this time limit where there are good reasons to do so.
-Yes As per our policy, all complaints occurring within 12 months of the resident becoming aware of the issues will be accepted.
-However, each complaint will be dealt with on its own merit, so discretion after this time will be applied.
-2.4 If a landlord decides not to accept a complaint, an explanation must be provided to the resident setting out the reasons why the matter is not suitable for the complaints process and the right to take that decision to the Ombudsman.
-If the Ombudsman does not agree that the exclusion has been fairly applied, the Ombudsman may tell the landlord to take on the complaint.
-Yes As per our policy, if Housing 21 does not accept a complaint, the complainant is informed in writing, including the rationale as to why this is the case.
-Details of the Ombudsman are included.
+Yes Section 5.1 of the policy explains that all complaints occurring within 12 months of the resident becoming aware of the issues will be accepted.
+However, each complaint will be dealt with on its own merit, so discretion after this time will be applied 2.4 If a landlord decides not to accept a complaint, an explanation must be provided to the resident setting out the reasons why the matter is not suitable for the complaints process and the right to take that decision to the Ombudsman.
+If the Ombudsman does Yes Section 4.2 of our policy explains that if Housing 21 does not accept a complaint, the complainant is informed in writing, including the rationale as to why this is the case.
+Details of not agree that the exclusion has been fairly applied, the Ombudsman may tell the landlord to take on the complaint. the Ombudsman are included in all correspondence.
 2.5 Landlords must not take a blanket approach to excluding complaints; they must consider the individual circumstances of each complaint.
-Yes As per 2.1, each complaint is considered on its own merit and is dealt with on an individual basis with investigations carried out by the most appropriate person following a complaint.
+Yes Each complaint is considered on its own merit and is dealt with on an individual basis with investigations carried out by the most appropriate person following a complaint